Skip to main content

 feature-gates: DynamicResourceAllocation=true

-1. Deploy the NVIDIA DRA plugin via helm
+1. Deploy the NVIDIA DRA plugin via Helm

 Use helm to install the DRA plugin.